buda-base/xmltoldmigration/README.md

 - ignore `work/info@parent=*LEGACY` like in W2DB4598
 - check if description@type=content and description@type=summary appear in the same node
 - validate RIDs before making URLs
+- add place and code for FPL library (G1TLMFPL000001)

 ## License